lorenzodeluca/FirmwareDecompilingNotes/README.md

 # FirmwareDecompilingNotes

-First case study: squash file system
+First case study: squash file system.
 The ones who knows me knows that sometime as a hobby i like to "study cybersecurity on real life cases"... 😜

 i got a device with a firmware that didnt allow me to do what i needed, so this is my starting point: .bin containing the firmware (firmware_v1.0.bin)